-AAPPS Bulletin Article IceCube Dark Matter Searches and Future Perspectives

-CARSTEN ROTT

-DEPARTMENT OF PHYSICS, SUNGKYUNKWAN UNIVERSITY

-ABSTRACT

-Dark matter could be detected indirectly through the observation of neutrino originating from dark matter annihilations or decays.
-The world's largest neutrino telescope, IceCube, is at the forefront of indirect searches for evidence of beyond the standard model physics.
-Analyses of IceCube data have resulted in some of the most stringent constraints on dark matter annihilations, interactions with nucleons, and excited imaginations with the yet to be determined origin of the recently observed high-energy astrophysical neutrino flux.
+IceCube Dark Matter Searches and Future Perspectives CARSTEN ROTT DEPARTMENT OF PHYSICS, SUNGKYUNKWAN UNIVERSITY ABSTRACT Dark matter could be detected through the observation of neutrinos originating from dark matter annihilations or decays.
+The world's largest neutrino telescope, IceCube, is at the forefront of such indirect searches for evidence of beyond the standard model physics.
+Analyses of IceCube data have resulted in some of the most stringent constraints on dark matter annihilations, interactions with nucleons, and excited imaginations with the yet to be determined origin of the recently discovered high-energy astrophysical neutrino flux.
 In the future, improved analyses methods with larger datasets and detector extensions will provide significant discovery potential for dark matter.

-INTRODUCTION

-While the presence of dark matter (DM) in the universe has been inferred from imprints on the cosmic microwave background, structure formation, and rotational curves of galaxies, its nature remains a mystery.
+INTRODUCTION While the presence of dark matter (DM) in the universe has been inferred from imprints on the cosmic microwave background, structure formation, and rotational curves of galaxies, its nature remains a mystery [1a].
 Weakly Interacting Massive Particles (WIMPs) are one of the most promising and experimentally accessible DM candidates, which are predicted in extensions of the Standard Model (SM) of particle physics.
 WIMPs may be captured in large celestial bodies like the Sun, where self-annihilation to SM particles could produce neutrino fluxes accessible with terrestrial neutrino detectors.
-Indirect searches for DM are particularly sensitive to the WIMP-proton scattering cross section, which initiates the capture process in the Sun.
 Further dark matter annihilations in the Galactic dark matter halo, or from other dense accumulations, such as dwarf spheriodals or the Galactic center are excellent targets for searches.

-The cubic kilometer neutrino telescope, IceCube, has produced some of the strongest bounds to date on WIMP properties, constraining the spin-dependent scattering cross section with protons to 1.3×10^{-40} cm2 for WIMP masses of 250 GeV.
-The dark matter self-annihilation cross section averaged over the velocity distribution can be constrained to 10^{-22} cm3s1 for masses above 1TeV.
-Based on the neutrino searches, some scenarios motivated by claims of annual modulation signals in direct detection experiments and rise in positron fraction observed by PAMELA and AMS-02 could be rejected.
-Striking neutrino signatures, such as a high-energy neutrino flux from the Sun provide high discovery potential.

-THE ICECUBE NEUTRINO OBSERVATORY
+The cubic kilometer neutrino telescope, IceCube, has produced some of the strongest bounds to date on WIMP properties, constraining the spin-dependent scattering cross section with protons to 1.3x10-40 cm2 for WIMP masses of 250 GeV [26].
+The dark matter self-annihilation cross section averaged over the velocity distribution can be constrained to about 10-23 cm3s-1 for masses above 1TeV [20,21].
+Based on these neutrino searches, some scenarios motivated by claims of anomalous annual modulation signals in direct detection experiments and a rise in positron fraction observed by PAMELA and AMS-02 have already been excluded.
+Striking neutrino signatures, such as a high-energy neutrino flux from the Sun with a spectrum matching that from annihilations would leave little doubt about the observation.
+THE ICECUBE NEUTRINO OBSERVATORY The IceCube detector [1] shown in Figure 1 is a neutrino detector of a cubic kilometer volume.

-The IceCube Detector

-The IceCube detector [1] shown in Figure 1 is a neutrino detector of a cubic kilometer volume.
 It is located at the geographic South Pole and was completed at the end of 2010 after seven years of construction.
 IceCube exploits ice as natural occurring detector medium with excellent optical properties that have been extensively studied [2, 3].
 This multipurpose detector consists of 5160 optical sensors buried between 1450 and 2450 meters below the surface of the Antarctic ice sheet.
-Sixty optical sensors (see Figure 3) are connected together to vertical strings, each of which was lowered into 60 cm diameter holes drilled using up to 85 °C heated water.
+Sixty optical sensors (see Figure 2) are connected together to vertical strings, each of which was lowered into 60 cm diameter holes drilled using up to 85 °C heated water.
 IceCube was optimized and designed to detect interactions of neutrinos of astrophysical origin, but is also sensitive to downward-going highly energetic muons and neutrinos produced in cosmic-ray-induced air showers.
-The observatory includes a densely instrumented subdetector, DeepCore, able to detect neutrinos with energies above 10GeV.
-A surface tank array, IceTop, complements the in-ice detector with sensitivity to cosmic-ray induced extended air showers with primary energies above 1PeV [4].
+The observatory includes a densely instrumented subdetector, DeepCore [3a], able to detect neutrinos with energies above 10 GeV.
+A surface tank array, IceTop, complements the in-ice detector with sensitivity to cosmic-ray induced extended air showers with primary energies above 1 PeV [4].